MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/custom-connector-sdk-sample-test.md

     ```

     >[!Note]
-    >You can add multiple connector Ids and their port information with \<Connector Id>:\<Port> format in this file.
+    >You can add multiple connector IDs and their corresponding port information with \<Connector Id>:\<Port> format in this file.
 Each unique connector should be running on a different port.

 3. Run the GraphConnectorAgentTest.exe present in C:\Program Files\Graph connector agent\TestApp